Resonances for large one-dimensional "ergodic" systems: The Dirichlet spectral data for periodic potentials

 where

-\item if $E'$ is an eigenvalue of $H_k^-$ but not of $H_0^+$, then inverting the parts of $H_k^-$ and $H_0^+$, we see that $|\varphi_j(0)|$ is of order $1$.
+Hence, $\left|\varphi_j(L)\right|$ is exponentially small in $L$ (recall $|\rho(E)|<1$). \item if $E'$ is an eigenvalue of $H_k^-$ but not of $H_0^+$, then inverting the parts of $H_k^-$ and $H_0^+$, we see that $|\varphi_j(L)|$ is of order $1$.
 A precise asymptotic can be computed but it won't be needed. \item if $E'$ is an eigenvalue of $H_0^+$ and of $H_k^-$, the double well analysis done in section~\ref{sec:appendix} shows that for normalized eigenvectors, say, $\varphi_{1,2}$ associated to the two eigenvalues of $H_L$ close to $E'$, the four coefficients $|\varphi_{1,2}(0)|$ and $|\varphi_{1,2}(L)|$ are of order $1$.
-Again precise asymptotics can be computed but won't be needed. \end{enumerate} This completes the description of the eigenfunctions given by Theorem~\ref{thr:16} and completes the proof of this result.
+Again precise asymptotics can be computed but won't be needed. \end{enumerate} This completes the description of the eigenfunctions given by Theorem~\ref{thr:30} and completes the proof of this result.